LukeStorry/waTree/README.md

 ## Components

 ### /bottle
-Arduino code that registers a tilt on the accelerometer and calls the backend API to register that that particular bottle has been drunk from.
+Arduino code that registers a tilt on the accelerometer and calls the backend API to register that a particular bottle has been drunk from.

 ### /backend
-A RESTful API based on a series of HTTP GET calls, to both register drinks and create a JSON for the output, as well as a series of database-updating and -resetting calls.
+An API based on a series of HTTP GET calls, to both register drinks and create a JSON for the output, as well as a series of database-updating and -resetting calls for user info.

 ### /frontend
-A dynamically-scaling forest that uses the supplied JSON to decide on tree size, names and animations.
+A dynamically-scaling forest that uses the backend-supplied JSON to decide on tree size, names and animations.